This site requires a more recent version of Adobe Flash Player to function properly.

 - Changes in the last year - U.S. economy and housing markets

 - Over the last year, Home Depot has continued to benefit from strong macroeconomic fundamentals.
 In 2014, the U.S. economy grew about 2% and unemployment rates reached record lows of about 6%.
 In spite of an upbeat economy, housing statistics remained slack in the year, with existing home sales declining 2.9% (after growing by over 9% in 2013) and new home sales increasing just 1.6% (after growing by over 16% in 2013).

 - However, Home Depot's share price and performance, in general, continued to benefit from the phenomenal growth in housing markets in the previous years.
 Furthermore, the National Association of Realtors projects existing home sales and new home sales to increase at a whopping 31% and 13%, respectively, going into 2015, which could ensure sales for the retail giant.

 - Changes in the last quarter - U.S. economy and housing markets

 - While the slowdown in the U.S. economy at large, exerted a negative impact on the housing markets in the earlier part of Q1, housing statistics have improved since, which could support the home improvement industry.
-Existing home sales were recorded at 5.59 million units in July and the NAR anticipates a 7% increase in existing and new home sales over the full year to clock in an estimated total of 5.8 million home sales in 2015.
+Existing home sales were recorded at 5.59 million units in July and the metric underwent a 8.3% increase in Q3.
+The NAR anticipates a 7% increase in existing and new home sales over the full year to clock in an estimated total of 5.8 million home sales in 2015.
 Furthermore, this figure is approximately 25% less than the total observed pre-recession, indicating that there is immense potential in the U.S.